matConn/jekyll-noita/blog/_drafts/2017-04-07-phaser-js-level-generation.md

 title: Game Development - Text-based Level Editing and Phaser JS
 layout: post
 description: >-
-  How I use only text to visually represent and render a level's layout; think ASCII art or Nethack.
+  How I'm visually representing a level's layout through text (think ASCII art or Nethack) and using the Phaser JS game engine to render it all.
 robots: none
 comments: true
 published: false